flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210330-derek-chauvin-s-defense-attorney-eric-nelson-making-the-case-against-holding-chauvin/index.md

     d70532773e82749fa2519171ee4da61ff171c9fc-600x400.jpg
 is_breaking: false
 featured_quote:
-  quote: '"The evidence is far greater than 9 minutes and 29 seconds."'
+  quote: The evidence is far greater than 9 minutes and 29 seconds.

 ---
 During opening arguments, Chauvin’s defense attorney argued George Floyd’s death was not a homicide and he did not die at the hands of Chauvin.